-The idea that you must train to failure on every set is one of the most persistent myths in bodybuilding.
-While failure has its place, research shows that stopping 1-3 reps short produces nearly identical muscle growth with significantly less fatigue.
+Training to failure has its place, but research shows that stopping 1–3 reps short produces nearly identical muscle growth with significantly less fatigue.
 What matters more is progressive overload over time.
+This guide covers when failure is useful, when it is counterproductive, and how to use RIR to manage effort.

 What Is Training to Failure?